 Note the following for cases of exercise-induced CK abnormalities: Cases of CK abnormality, presumed to be exercise induced, at the Grade 3 or higher level accompanied by ALT abnormalities of Grade 3 or lower up to and including Grade 3 should be brought to the attention of the CMC for adjudication of further management and further administration of study product.
-Grade 4 elevations in ALT, regardless of CK elevation will prompt permanent discontinuation of study product and the participant will be followed annually until all participants complete Step 2 of the study.
+Grade 4 elevations in ALT, regardless of CK elevation will prompt permanent discontinuation of study product and the participant will be followed annually until three years from the date of Enrollment.
 All such cases must be reported to the CMC.